thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 dashboard-toolbar-export:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-toolbar-export-1-pe.png
+        title: 'Go to the "Dashboards" page, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen and select "Export JSON configuration".'

+pro-export:
+    0:
+        image: /images/user-guide/dashboards/overview/dashboard-toolbar-export-png-pdf-1-pe.png
-        title: 'Go to the "Dashboards" page, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen.'
+        title: 'Go to the "Dashboards" page, open the dashboard and click the "Export dashboard" button in the upper right corner of the screen.
+Choose from several additional formats: PDF, PNG or JPEG, and click on it;'
+    1:
+        image: /images/user-guide/dashboards/overview/pdf-export.png
+        title: 'The dashboard that was exported as PNG.'

+time-window:
+    0:
+        image: /images/user-guide/dashboards/overview/timewindow-real-time-mode-1-pe.png
+        title: 'In the real-time mode, widgets constantly receive updates from the server and automatically show you only the data that matches the time window for a current timestamp.'
+    1:
+        image: /images/user-guide/dashboards/overview/timewindow-history-mode-1-pe.png
+        title: 'In the history mode, widgets receive data only during the initial load and no updates are issued over WebSockets.'

+time-window-aggregation:
+    0:
+        image: /images/user-guide/dashboards/overview/timewindow-aggregation-pe.png

+time-window-interval:
+    0:
+        image: /images/user-guide/dashboards/overview/timewindow-interval-3-pe.png
+        title: 'From the begging of the specified timestamp (12 am) to the end of it (12 am the next night).'
+    1:
+        image: /images/user-guide/dashboards/overview/timewindow-interval-1-pe.png
+        title: 'From the begging of the specified timestamp (12 am) to the end of it (12 am the next night).'
+    2:
+        image: /images/user-guide/dashboards/overview/timewindow-interval-2-pe.png
+        title: 'The chart shows from the begging of the day (12 am at night) until the time when the time window was updated.'

+time-window-time-zone:
+    0:
+        image: /images/user-guide/dashboards/overview/timewindow-timezone.png

+time-window-zoom-in:
+    0:
+        image: /images/user-guide/dashboards/overview/timewindow-zoom-1-pe.png
+        title: 'Zoom in by holding the right mouse key and move it on the chart in the place where you need to get a closer look.'
+    1:
+        image: /images/user-guide/dashboards/overview/timewindow-zoom-2-pe.png
+        title: 'To zoom out to the original size of the chart, double-click on the widget.'

 edit-mode:
     0: